WeWork sets hard free cash flow, revenue targets as part of five-year plan

 The company is also reshuffling its board and said on Tuesday that three directors - Mark Schwartz, Steve Langman and Lew Frankfurt - stepped down.

-Schwartz is a former vice chairman at Goldman Sachs and has been a board member at WeWork since August 2017.
+Schwartz is a former Goldman Sachs executive and has been a board member at WeWork since August 2017.
 Langman is a co-founder of private equity Rhone Group, which backed a $2.9 billion real estate investment fund created in May 2019 with Canadian property investor Ivanhoe Cambridge.

 WeWork’s board also includes Bruce Dunlevie of Benchmark Capital and Claure, who was parachuted into WeWork from SoftBank last year.